Constitution of Belgium: Communities and Regions

 Article 121 establishes the Flemish Government, the Government of the French Community and the Government of the German-speaking Community and provides that each region shall also have a government.
 The Flemish Government is the government of both the Flemish Community and the Flemish Region.
 The members of each community or regional government are elected by their respective parliament.

 Section II determines the competences and the responsibilities of the Communities and Regions.
 Article 127 of subsection I provides that the Flemish Parliament and the Parliament of the French Community are responsible for cultural matters and education, however, the Communities are, with regard to education, not responsible for determining the age at which compulsory education begins and ends, the minimum conditions for awarding degrees and pensions.
 Article 128 stipulates that the Flemish Parliament and the Parliament of the French Community are responsible for the matters related to the individual.
 In addition, the Flemish Parliament and the Parliament of the French Community are also responsible for the cooperation between the communities and have the power to make treaties with regard to their competences.

 In accordance with Article 129, the Flemish Parliament and the Parliament of the French Community are also responsible for legislation regarding the use of languages in administration and the conduct of official business, in education and in the relations between employers and their personnel, within certain limits.
-They can't pass legislation regarding the use of languages with regard to cases where the Federal Parliament is responsible, municipalities with linguistic facilities, certain services and federal and international institutions.
+They can not pass legislation regarding the use of languages with regard to cases where the Federal Parliament is responsible, municipalities with linguistic facilities, certain services and federal and international institutions.

 Article 130 establishes the competences of the Parliament of the German-speaking Community.
 It stipulates that the Parliament of the German-speaking Community is responsible for cultural matters, the matters related to the individual, education, within the same limits as the other community parliaments, the cooperation between the communities and international cooperation, including the power to make treaties with regard to its competences, and the use of languages in education.
-Unlike for the other communities, the laws regarding the competences of the German-speaking Community don't require a special majority in the Federal Parliament.
+Unlike for the other communities, the laws regarding the competences of the German-speaking Community do not require a special majority in the Federal Parliament.